Honestpuck/jss_tools/README.md

 #### Other JSS records

-`package(pak, keys)` returns a dictionary of info about a package.
+`packages(pak, keys)` returns a dictionary of info about a package.

-`policy(policy, keys)` returns a dictionary of info about a policy.
+`policies(policy, keys)` returns a dictionary of info about a policy.
 The key `'paks'` is an array of dictionaries with info on the packages included in the policy and the key `'scripts'` does the same for scripts.

-`script(script, keys)` returns a dictionary of info about a script.
+`scripts(script, keys)` returns a dictionary of info about a script.

 #### Design decisions